SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 The 1-4 interaction turns out to be an intermediate case where both bonded and non-bonded interactions are required for a reasonable description.
 Due to the short distance between the 1–4 atoms full strength non-bonded interactions are too strong, and in most cases lack fine details of local internal conformational degrees of freedom.
 To address this problem in many cases a compromise is made to treat this particular pair partially as a bonded and partially as a non-bonded interaction.
 {: .self_study_text :}
-Non-bonded interactions between 1-4 pairs depends on the specific force field.
+Computation of the non-bonded interaction between 1-4 pairs depends on the specific force field.
 Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.
 {: .self_study_text :}

 - 1-4 interaction represents a special case where both bonded and non-bonded interactions are required for a reasonable description.
 However, due to the short distance between the 1–4 atoms full strength non-bonded interactions are too strong and must be scaled down.
 - Non-bonded interaction between 1-4 pairs depends on the specific force field.
 - Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.